mihai011/leafroot/README.md

     50. TODO: Make connection from scylladb to spark and kafka.
     51. TODO: Include Dask package.
     52. TODO: Organize ELK infrastructure for logging.
+    53. TODO: Create an ETL for machine learning models training and releasing to produdction.